 The Quality of Life (QOL) Survey measures changes or improvements in the lives of people with disabilities.
 And this is the first time the survey has ever been implemented in Minnesota.

 The goal of the survey is to answer the question, “Are you better off now than you were before?”
-The Improve Group will be interviewing people with disabilities all over the State of Minnesota about their quality of life.
+The Improve Group is working with Minnesota's Olmstead Implementation Office to interview people with disabilities all over the State of Minnesota about their quality of life.
 The State will use this information from the survey to improve options and choices for people with disabilities throughout the state.

 Frequently Asked Questions